 - Ice the inside of your thigh to reduce pain and swelling.
-Experts recommend doing it for 20-30 minutes every three to four hours for two to three days, or until the pain is gone.
+Experts recommend doing it for 20 to 30 minutes every 3 to 4 hours for 2 to 3 days, or until the pain is gone.

 - Compress your thigh using an elastic bandage or tape.

 - Take anti-inflammatory painkillers.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, will help with pain and swelling.
 But studies show their effects are controversial especially if taken long-term.
 Additionally, these drugs can have side effects; they should be used only occasionally unless your doctor specifically says otherwise.